virtualsquare/v2syslog/README.md

 `v2syslogd` is a syslog daemon.
 It currently supports UNIX datagram and UDP.

-The main command line options are:
+The most relevant command line options are:

 * `-f <conffile>` or `--rcfile <conffile>`: define the configuration file.
 The syntax is similar to syslog.conf.
 It is described here below in the next section.
 When omitted `v2syslogd` simply